josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 All that time spent browsing, reading, liking...it has to come from somewhere.
 Any minute you are or could be in the presence of another human being spent on social media is a minute you're taking from them and splitting up a dozen, a hundred, or a thousand ways.
 It's significantly weakening one good relationship in the name of very slightly strengthening many others.

-<Callout class="former-highlight">I'm beginning to believe that becoming more connected with everyone is making me less connected with&nbsp;anyone.</Callout>
+<Callout>I'm beginning to believe that becoming more connected with everyone is making me less connected with&nbsp;anyone.</Callout>

 Maybe this is a negative view of the situation, or maybe it's a bit extreme.
 Maybe time and relationships aren't a zero-sum game.
 But let me ask you a question: